Niceley History, Family Crest & Coats of Arms

 Early History of the Niceley family

 This web page shows only a small excerpt of our Niceley research.
-Another 357 words (26 lines of text) covering the years 1086, 1182, 1086, 1570, 1585, 1586 and 1689 are included under the topic Early Niceley History in all our PDF Extended History products and printed products wherever possible.
+Another 179 words (13 lines of text) covering the years 1086, 1182, 1086, 1570, 1585, 1586 and 1689 are included under the topic Early Niceley History in all our PDF Extended History products and printed products wherever possible.

 Niceley Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Niceley include Knowsley, Knowesley, Knowsly, Knowslie, Nicely and many more.

 Early Notables of the Niceley family (pre 1700)

 More information is included under the topic Early Niceley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Niceley family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Niceley or a variant listed above: Agnes Knowsley, aged 42, who arrived at New Zealand in 1920; Effa Allan Knowsley, aged 20, who arrived at Wellington, New Zealand in 1920; Florence Leonora Knowsley, aged 40, who arrived at Ellis Island from Ranwell, England in 1914.

 Contemporary Notables of the name Niceley (post 1700) +

 - T. J. Niceley, American Republican politician, Delegate to Republican National Convention from Kentucky, 1940

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 7) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html